Skip to main content

 Grand Prismatic Spring & Midway Geyser Basin

-Marvel at America's largest hot spring and one of Earth's most visually stunning geothermal features.
-The 110-metre-wide Grand Prismatic Spring displays extraordinary rainbow colours created by heat-loving bacteria forming concentric rings of orange, yellow, and green around the deep blue centre.
-Water temperature exceeding 70°C supports different thermophilic microorganism communities at varying distances from the scalding centre, creating nature's most spectacular demonstration of extremophile adaptation.
-The elevated boardwalk and overlook trail provide perspectives from ground level and above, allowing visitors to appreciate both the intimate details of bacterial mats and the grand scale of this geological masterpiece.
-Steam rising from the spring creates ethereal atmospheres during cooler mornings, whilst afternoon sunlight illuminates the vivid colours most intensely.
+Marvel at America's largest hot spring displaying extraordinary rainbow colors created by heat-loving bacteria forming concentric rings of orange, yellow, and green around the deep blue center.
+Water temperature approximately 70°C supports different thermophilic microorganism communities creating nature's most spectacular extremophile demonstration.
+The elevated boardwalk and overlook trail provide perspectives from ground level and above, allowing visitors to appreciate both intimate bacterial mat details and the grand scale of this geological masterpiece.
+Steam rising creates ethereal atmospheres during cooler mornings.
+Pro tip: Hike the 20-minute Grand Prismatic Overlook trail before noon on clear days--morning light eliminates steam obscuring colors, and the elevated perspective reveals the full rainbow spectrum impossible to appreciate from ground-level boardwalks where you're too close to see complete concentric color rings.

 The dramatic Lower Falls of Yellowstone plunging into the yellow and orange canyon walls, surrounded by evergreen forest with mist rising from the powerful waterfall